-The Paediatric First Aid course will specifically go over how to conduct CPR on a baby or child (this is also briefly covered in the above courses).
-We also provide a course specifically on how to use the AED defibrillator.
+The Paediatric First Aid course will specifically cover how to conduct CPR on a baby or child (this is also briefly covered in the above courses).

-A casualty may become unresponsive in a variety of ways such as from cardiac arrest, a seizure or from shock, to name a few.
-Therefore, CPR is an important life-saving skill to have.
+A casualty may become unresponsive in various ways, such as from cardiac arrest, a seizure or shock, to name a few.
+Therefore, CPR is an essential life-saving skill to have.

 Treating Heavy or Catastrophic Bleeding

-If someone is bleeding heavily, you must act on this before they lose a fatal amount of blood.
-The First Aid at Work, First Aid Requalification & Emergency First Aid courses will all teach you how to respond to this.
-You will learn all about how to apply pressure to a wound effectively and what can be used to slow the bleeding.
+If someone is bleeding heavily, you must act on this before losing a fatal amount of blood.
+The First Aid at Work, First Aid Requalification & Emergency First Aid courses will teach you how to respond to this.
+You will learn how to apply pressure to a wound effectively and slow the bleeding.

 How To Save Someone Who Is Choking

-The above first aid courses will not just teach you how to save someone who is choking but recognize the signs in the first place so that you can act quickly.
+The above first aid courses will not just teach you how to save someone who is choking but recognise the signs in the first place so that you can act quickly.
 First aid training can teach you life-saving skills such as; the Heimlich manoeuvere (or abdominal thrusts) and how to apply a back blow correctly.

 Treating a Burn

 By treating a burn correctly, you can save yourself or another person from further pain or scarring.
-The First Aid Requalification, Emergency First Aid & First Aid at Work will teach you how to deal with minor and more serious burns.
-Although the Paediatric First Aid course covers how to treat burns on babies and children; no matter how serious you should seek medical attention.
+The First Aid Requalification, Emergency First Aid & First Aid at Work will teach you how to deal with minor and more severe burns.
+Although the Paediatric First Aid course covers how to treat burns on babies and children, you should seek medical attention no matter how serious.